Health Agency Uses Big Data to Proactively Treat Opioid Abuse

 In the last 15 years, deaths due to opioids (both prescription and heroin) have quadrupled in the United States.
 Opioid misuse amounts to billions of dollars in healthcare costs and lost wages every year.
 Several state governors have declared a public health emergency due to the devastating impact opioid abuse is having on communities.

-Five years of hospital discharge, birth, death, state trauma registry and emergency medical services records were made accessible to our big data team in a secure environment within the state’s health services headquarters.
+The Agency made available to our big data team five years of hospital discharge, birth, death, state trauma registry and emergency medical services records in a secure environment within the State’s health services headquarters.
 Data was encrypted using unique identifiers and transferred into our analytics environment, where it was mounted on a Hadoop Distributed File System (HDFS) and loaded into a Hive SQL database to efficiently join data sources.

 Before employing predictive modeling, we created Tableau dashboards to visualize salient aspects of the data.
 Dashboards allowed us to identify demographic and geographic patterns of opioid-related hospital encounters, as well as potential predictors of opioid abuse.